Nickm1128/psann/TECHNICAL_DETAILS.md

 ### 4.4 Fit pipeline

-1. `normalise_fit_args` coerces inputs (`X`, `y`, optional HISSO kwargs) into `NormalisedFitArgs`.
-It validates dtypes, handles `validation_data`, and enforces reproducibility by calling `seed_all`.
+1. `normalise_fit_args` coerces features and targets to contiguous `np.float32`, wires through any user-provided context arrays, and merges HISSO kwargs.
+It also seeds RNGs for reproducibility.
-2. `prepare_inputs_and_scaler` applies scaling, handles shape conversions, and returns `PreparedInputState` containing:
+2. `prepare_inputs_and_scaler` applies scalers, executes `_auto_context` when `context_builder` is set, caches the resulting context dimension, and returns a `PreparedInputState` with float32 tensors plus HISSO metadata.
-   - flattened and channels-first tensors,
-   - target shapes,
-   - scaler state,
-   - metadata for HISSO.
-3. Hooks are assembled into a `ModelBuildRequest`. `build_model_from_hooks` constructs the torch module and attaches preprocessors.
+3. `_make_fit_context` builds the `ModelBuildRequest`, attaches preprocessors, and moves the model to the target device via `_ensure_model_device` before training hooks run.
-4. `run_supervised_training` or `maybe_run_hisso` executes the appropriate training routine.
+4. `run_supervised_training` (or `maybe_run_hisso` for episodic runs) executes the loop using the cached device/dtype policy.

-Early stopping is implemented by tracking validation loss and storing the best `state_dict`.
-When `early_stopping=True` and a plateau is detected, the best weights are restored.
+Early stopping tracks validation loss, stores the best `state_dict`, and restores those weights when the patience window expires.

+**Shuffle vs. stateful sequences.** The training dataloader chooses `shuffle=False` whenever `stateful=True` and `state_reset` is `"epoch"` or `"none"` so recurrent/stateful models see contiguous batches.
+Use the default `state_reset="batch"` (or `stateful=False`) to retain shuffled mini-batches.
+### 4.5 Device & dtype policy

+- Inputs, targets, and context features are coerced to `float32` up front.
+Supplying `np.float32` arrays avoids extra copies before tensors are created.
+- Setting `device="cuda"` (or a concrete `torch.device`) prior to `fit` keeps the backbone, preprocessors, and HISSO state on that device. `_ensure_model_device` caches the last move to skip redundant transfers.
+- Validation and inference reuse the cached device; CPU predictions return `float32` NumPy arrays while GPU paths stay on-device unless `predict(..., return_numpy=True)` is requested.
+- Context builders and preprocessors must return `float32` arrays so downstream tensor materialisation never needs mid-pipeline dtype casts.

 ## 5. Persistent state controllers (`psann.state`)